Last updated: February 2026

 Q: Can I give Kayam Churna or other ayurvedic laxatives to my child?

 A: Most ayurvedic laxatives are formulated for adults and can be too strong for children.
 Always consult your pediatrician before giving any laxative - even natural ones.
-Safer options include isabgol (with doctor’s guidance), gulkand, and dietary changes.
+Isabgol (psyllium) is a bulk-forming fibre that should only be used with your doctor’s guidance, with plenty of water, and never if there may be an impaction.
+Remedies like gulkand are widely used but have no proven benefit.
+The reliable steps are dietary changes, a good potty routine, and the medicine your pediatrician chooses.

 Q: Is it true that holding potty can cause serious problems?